NanceLana/code-reviewer/README.md

 **USAGE**

-1. Prepare your code snippets in the `snippets.json` file (or create your own)

-2. Run the assessment tool:
+1. Run the assessment tool:

    python main.py

+2. Input the required fields like name of the file, language and the code snippet.

 **TROUBLESHOOTING**